Each Day is a Gift!

 Most importantly, I've become completely average,

-and completely a part of the human race,
+part of the human race,

-with nothing extra or special to offer other than my love.
+with nothing extra or special to offer other than my

 I did not resign as a result of sin, or weakness or being offended by anyone.
 I loved the gospel and the Church, and loved serving you in every capacity I've had the privilege of serving you with my completely unchallenged, loyal, and believing testimony.
 I has hurt to find that there are many others who share my views now who remain active in church due to other believing family members and who feel trapped with fear that coming out about their beliefs will compromise their most cherished relationships.